 If you wish to be confirmed or received:

-The Book of Common Prayer defines Confirmation as “the rite in which we express a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and the laying on of hands by a bishop.”
+Confirmation is “the rite in which we express a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and the laying on of hands by a bishop.”
 Youth Confirmation classes and Adult Inquirers’ classes are offered each spring.
 Any baptized adult, and any baptized youth in eighth grade or higher, is eligible.
 Persons who have been confirmed in another denomination by a bishop in the apostolic succession (most often Roman Catholic or Orthodox) are received by the bishop rather than confirmed.
 Those who have been confirmed or received are classified as “confirmed communicants.”
 Speak with one of the clergy if you are interested in confirmation or reception.

 Stewardship at Grace Church